-Our process of selecting books and other documents to read has evolved over time.
-As of 2015 we take January off and discuss a Church book in February.
-We read a work of political or economic stature in June in preparation for the U.S. Independence Day holiday on July 4 and discuss it at our July meeting.
-For the August and September meetings, we take a summer break and read children’s classics.
-We choose all of our books by consensus—every person in the group (five members in 2015) agrees on all books.
-We have found that when we do it this way, more members will actually finish each book.
-Over time we have found that we prefer novels, but we do try to choose several works a year that we consider challenging because of length, archaic or complex use of language, or because they are works that were not written to entertain.
-Some years we’re more ambitious than others.
-In 2007 we drafted a group constitution to keep us on track, and, for the most part, we have adhered to it.
+Our process of selecting books and other documents to read evolved over time.
+We took January off and discussed a Church book in February.
+We read a work of political or economic stature in June in preparation for the U.S. Independence Day holiday on July 4 and discussed it at our July meeting.
+For the August and September meetings, we took a summer break and read children’s classics.
+We chose all of our books by consensus—every person in the group agreed on all books.
+We found that when we did it this way, more members actually finished each book.
+Over time we found that we preferred novels, but we did try to choose several works a year that we considered challenging because of length, archaic or complex use of language, or because they were works that were not written to entertain.
+Some years we were more ambitious than others.
+In 2007 we drafted a group constitution to keep us on track, and, for the most part, we adhered to it.

-Most of the books and documents on the lists are in the public domain in the United States.
+We stopped meeting in March 2020 when COVID-19 shut down the world.
+During the fourteen years we were together, we compiled a list of over two hundred books and historical documents.
+Most of them are in the public domain in the United States.
 I have hyperlinked each of the public domain books to a web page where it can be accessed and/or downloaded for free.
 Since Project Gutenberg is the source of the largest selection of these books on the web, most of the links go to that site.
-You can read the book online or easily download it to your dedicated reading device.
+You can read the books online or easily download them to your dedicated reading device.
 See how easy it is to read well for free!